 Matthew Levin’s fondest childhood memories growing up near Chicago involve visiting different Major League Baseball stadiums with his father.
 From coast to coast, they visited 30 stadiums over a decade, starting when Levin was 10 years old.

-All grown up now at 28, Levin still gets to watch a lot of baseball—only now it’s from an office at a sparkling minor league ballpark in central Massachusetts that’s about to hold opening day for a brand new team.
+All grown up now at 28, Levin still gets to watch a lot of baseball—only now it’s from an office at a sparkling minor league ballpark in central Massachusetts whose opening day was for a brand-new team.
 Levin has gone from cheering in the stands with his dad to working for the Boston Red Sox, a career that bridges baseball and business, tradition and technology, history and the future.
 Levin (Questrom’14) is senior vice president/chief financial and technology officer of the Triple-A Worcester Red Sox, or the WooSox, as they are being called after relocating last year from Pawtucket, R.I., where for 50 years they were the beloved PawSox.

 The team’s move from Pawtucket to Worcester appeared to be going smoothly—until the chaos of 2020 hit.